pndkr/mlisp/README.md

  `[argument argument]...`   | Repeatable group | like above, but the arguments can be repeated
  <code>A&#124;B</code>      | One of           | the argument has to be of type or name `A` or `B`

-Beware, the behaviour for most of these functions is still unspecified if they are given wrong type of arguments, however, at worst it only causes forever loops and null-pointer dereference, otherwise the functions just return wrong results.
+Beware, the behaviour for most of these functions is still unspecified if they are given wrong type of arguments, however, at worst it only causes forever loops and null-pointer dereference, otherwise the functions just return wrong results without any other side effects.

 ### Base system